kvokka/das_trader/README.md

 key press
 `Shift` key separately or with `Ctrl` combination means `NOW!`

-Some hotkeys are using `TRP6663629` account as a placeholder, replace it with your account before usage.
+Some hotkeys are using `$ACCOUNT_NUMBER` account as a placeholder, replace it with your account before usage.

 Almost all hotkeys does not change the route, so I prefer not select it in the hotkeys and define it in the trading session process.
 Keep in mind that, and